-All dietary fats produce appetite-suppressing hormones, that's why you feel more easily satisfied with fat added to your diet.
+All dietary fats induce appetite-suppressing hormones.
+Which explains why you feel more easily satisfied with fat added to your diet.
 As dietary fat also delays the emptying of stomach, you can withstand hunger longer.

 Here's a study that proves the point:

 In a group of women, some were fed MCT drink while the rest LCT drink.
 30 minutes after the drink they were allowed to choose and eat as much as they wanted for their lunch.
 Those who had the MCT drink before the meal ate lesser than those who took the LCT drink.